-Delta 8.7 aims to help policymakers understand the “effective measures” to end forced labour, modern slavery, human trafficking and child labour that Member States committed to take by 2030 as stated in SDG Target 8.7.
+Delta 8.7 aims to help policymakers understand “effective measures” to end forced labour, modern slavery, human trafficking and child labour that Member States committed to take by 2030 as stated in SDG Target 8.7.
 Since the platform’s launch in September 2018 we have worked to improve policy actors’ access to reliable data and information about “what works”.
-This has included the development of country dashboards, a Forum for exchange on recent research and evidence, and introductory Thematic Overviews.
+This has included the development of country data dashboards featuring publicly available data on Target 8.7 forms of exploitation, a Forum for exchange on recent research and evidence, and introductory Thematic Overviews.

-Between now and March 2021 Delta 8.7 will be developing three “Policy Guides”, which will replace these Thematic Overviews.
-Where the Thematic Overviews aimed to provide policy actors with a simple way into recent evidence and thinking on a specific aspect of SDG 8.7 exploitation or responses to it, the Policy Guides have a slightly more ambitious goal: to provide a snapshot of “what works” to achieve SDG 8.7.
+Between April 2020 and March 2021 Delta 8.7 will undergo a process to develop three “Policy Guides”, which will replace these Thematic Overviews.
+Where the Thematic Overviews aimed to provide policy actors with a simple way into recent evidence and thinking on a specific aspect of SDG Target 8.7 exploitation or responses to it, the Policy Guides have a slightly more ambitious goal: to provide a snapshot of “what works” to achieve Target 8.7.

 - Justice – including criminal and civil justice, survivor engagement and support, including the role of the health sector;